-When people think of estate planning, they almost always immediately think of creating a will, which is a document that states your final wishes, including how you wish to have your assets passed on to your loved ones.
+When people think of estate planning, they almost always immediately think of creating a will, which is a legal document that states your final wishes, including how you wish to have your assets passed on to your loved ones.
 When someone passes away, their will is read by a county court, who then ensure that your wishes are carried out appropriately, often with the help of a chosen fiduciary.

 Your best wishes are extremely important both to you and your loved ones, and at Chestnut Hill Legal, we make them equally important to us as well.
-We offer qualified legal counsel and guidance when creating a last will and testament that will both stand up to possible scrutiny and prevent any disputes from arising that may make matters more complicated for your loved ones.
+We offer qualified legal counsel and guidance when creating a last will and testament in PA that will both stand up to possible scrutiny and prevent any disputes from arising that may make matters more complicated for your loved ones.
 Our wills attorney in Philadelphia is committed to your best interests and helping you obtain the peace of mind of knowing your future and the future of your loved ones is secure and protected by detailed and thorough legal documentation.

 One of the most common issues we run into when creating a will is that many people either don’t think one is necessary, or they don’t know what a will can and can't protect.
 Some people think a will is virtually useless as a tool, offering very little protection, while others think that their last will and testament is the single most powerful tool in estate planning.
 Neither of these sentiments is true: while a will shouldn’t be the only document in your estate plan, they’re also not something you should disregard.
+Wills are an important part of the legal documents that make up your estate plan.

 An executor (masculine) or executrix (feminine) is a dependable person who consents to look after a deceased person's property and makes sure it is allocated either according to the will, or under state law if there isn’t one.
 An administrator (male) or administratrix (female) is the individual chosen by the probate court to finish these duties when there is no will or no executor/ executrix has been named.